-Now that time has continued its march to the threshold of a new school year, the point has come for new school year resolutions.
-In the yearly cycle of teaching, this stage is actually one of the things I look forward to the most because it gives me another chance to look at the missteps of the previous year and chart a course to actually do it right this time.
+Now that time has continued its march to the start of a new year, it is once again time for resolutions.
+In the cycle of teaching, this stage is actually one of the things I look forward to the most because it gives me another chance to look at the missteps of the previous semester and chart a course to actually do it right this time.

 I think most teachers wouldn’t disagree with the idea that having students write more will probably help them write better, but where that gets tricky for me (and I would guess for many others) is that I already have so much stuffed into each day that finding time to assign and respond to more writing hardly seems reasonable for my students or me.
 The good news is that if a writing activity or assignment is carefully designed, it doesn’t necessarily have to add extra grading time and supplant content.
 In fact, if it is really well designed it can even aid in helping you to teach more curriculum in less time and cut down on the hours that you spend responding to student work.